tensorflow/tfjs-models/toxicity/README.md

 # Toxicity classifier

-This TensorFlow.js module contains a toxicity model which detects whether text contains toxic content such as threatening language, insults, obscenities, identity-based hate, or sexually explicit language.
+The toxicity model detects whether text contains toxic content such as threatening language, insults, obscenities, identity-based hate, or sexually explicit language.
 The model was trained on the civil comments dataset: [https://figshare.com/articles/data_json/7376747](https://figshare.com/articles/data_json/7376747) which contains ~2 million comments labeled for toxicity.
 The model is built on top of the Universal Sentence Encoder ([Cer et al., 2018](https://arxiv.org/pdf/1803.11175.pdf)).

 More information about how the toxicity labels were calibrated can be found [here](https://github.com/conversationai/conversationai.github.io/blob/master/crowdsourcing_annotation_schemes/toxicity_with_subattributes.md).